nicoleszc/metagenomic-pipeline/images/readme.md

-This folder contains all the images that are shown in the main READ.me.
+This folder contains all the images that are shown in the main README.md.